 ask for help from the instructor or lab assistant.
 Our supply of animals is

 limited.
-You will be instructed on the use of an electronic stimulator and pin
+You should have watched the videos on the use of an electronic stimulator

 Observe the following behaviors of a normal intact frog.
 Record detailed notes

 (create a table for your observations).